Bethnal Green: Victorian era

-In 1841, the Anglo-Catholic Nathaniel Woodard, who was to become a highly influential educationalist in the later part of the 19th century, became the curate of the newly created St. Bartholomew's in Bethnal Green.
+In 1841, the Anglo-Catholic Nathaniel Woodard, who was to become a highly influential educationalist in the later part of the 19th century, became the curate of the newly created St. Bartholomew's church on Buckhurst Street.
 He was a capable pastoral visitor and established a parochial school.
 In 1843, he got into trouble for preaching a sermon in which he argued that The Book of Common Prayer should have additional material to provide for confession and absolution and in which he criticised the "inefficient and Godless clergy" of the Church of England.
 After examining the text of the sermon, the Bishop of London condemned it as containing "erroneous and dangerous notions".
 As a result, the bishop sent Woodard to be a curate in Clapton.
+St Bartholomew's church continued operating until 1983 and is now converted for residential use.

 Globe Town was established from 1800 to provide for the expanding population of weavers around Bethnal Green attracted by improving prospects in silk weaving.
 The population of Bethnal Green trebled between 1801 and 1831, operating 20,000 looms in their own homes.
 By 1824, with restrictions on importation of French silks relaxed, up to half these looms became idle and prices were driven down.
 With many importing warehouses already established in the district, the abundance of cheap labour was turned to boot, furniture and clothing manufacture.
 Globe Town continued its expansion into the 1860s, long after the decline of the silk industry.

 Columbia Road Flower Market is on the street of the same name which has kept some Victorian shops, and was established as Columbia Market in 1869 as a covered food market.
 It closed in 1886, but was later revived as a Sunday flower market.